-- (l) FRR technical requirements defined by the TSO in accordance with Article 158(3); - (m) exclusion of FRR providing groups from the provision of FRR in accordance with Article 159(6); - (n) RR technical requirements defined by the TSO in accordance with Article 161(3); and - (o) exclusion of RR providing groups from the provision of FRR in accordance with Article 162(6). - 5.
-Where an individual relevant system operator or TSO is required or permitted under this Regulation to specify or agree on requirements that are not subject to paragraph 4, Member States may require prior approval by the competent regulatory authority of these requirements. - 6.
+- 5. Where an individual relevant system operator or TSO is required or permitted under this Regulation to specify or agree on requirements that are not subject to paragraph 4, Member States may require prior approval by the competent regulatory authority of these requirements. - 6.
 The proposal for terms and conditions or methodologies shall include a proposed timescale for their implementation and a description of their expected impact on the objectives of this Regulation.
 Proposals on terms and conditions or methodologies subject to the approval by several or all regulatory authorities shall be submitted to the Agency at the same time that they are submitted to regulatory authorities.
 Upon request by the competent regulatory authorities, the Agency shall issue an opinion within three months on the proposals for terms and conditions or methodologies. - 7.
 Where the approval of the terms and conditions or methodologies requires a decision by more than one regulatory authority, the competent regulatory authorities shall consult and closely cooperate and coordinate with each other in order to reach an agreement.
 Where the Agency issues an opinion, the competent regulatory authorities shall take that opinion into account.
 Regulatory authorities shall take decisions concerning the submitted terms and conditions or methodologies in accordance with paragraphs (2) and (3), within six months following the receipt of the terms and conditions or methodologies by the regulatory authority or, where applicable, by the last regulatory authority concerned. - 8.
 Where the regulatory authorities have not been able to reach an agreement within the period referred to in paragraph 7 or upon their joint request, the Agency shall adopt a decision concerning the submitted proposals for terms and conditions or methodologies within six months, in accordance with Article 8(1) of Regulation (EC) No 713/2009. - 9.
-Where the approval of the terms and conditions or methodologies requires a decision by a single regulatory authority in accordance with paragraph 4, the competent regulatory authority shall reach a decision within 6 months following the receipt of the terms and conditions. - 10.
-Any party can complain against a relevant system operator or TSO in relation to that relevant system operator's or TSO's obligations under this Regulation and may refer the complaint to the regulatory authority which, acting as dispute settlement authority, shall issue a decision within two months after receipt of the complaint.
+Where the approval of the terms and conditions or methodologies requires a decision by a single designated entity in accordance with paragraph 4, the designated entity shall reach a decision within 6 months following the receipt of the terms and conditions. - 10.
+Any party can complain against a relevant system operator or TSO in relation to that relevant system operator's or TSO's obligations or decisions under this Regulation and may refer the complaint to the regulatory authority which, acting as dispute settlement authority, shall issue a decision within two months after receipt of the complaint.
 That period may be extended by a further two months where additional information is sought by the regulatory authority.
 That extended period may be further extended with the agreement of the complainant.
 The regulatory authority's decision shall be binding unless and until overruled on appeal.